StartBlogWebsite maintenanceHow big do photos actually have to be that you place in the margin or in a gallery?

 Photo in PNG format Photo as JPEG

-Too much colour - Good to see in the enlargement on the left: There was not enough space left in the 256-colour palette of the PNG for the blue tones in the blurred background.
-The result is coloured areas where there shouldn't be any and tone breaks instead of flowing colour gradations.
-(GIF gives similar results to PNG in both examples with slightly higher file sizes compared to this one).
+Too much colour - clearly visible in the enlargement on the left: There was not enough space in the 256-colour palette of the PNG for the blue tones in the blurred background.
+The result is areas of colour where there shouldn't be any and tone breaks instead of flowing colour gradations (in both examples, GIF produces similar results to PNG at slightly larger file sizes).

 3. what resolution?